olgapetrova-git/1-sem-java-triangles-classification/README.md

 	- Designing of an algorithm for the classification of geometric shapes (triangles).

 ## Documentation
-The Java application is accompanied by technical documentation that includes a detailed description as a formatted JavaDoc.
+The Java application is accompanied by technical documentation that includes a detailed description as a formatted JavaDoc html files located under the *"doc"* folder.
 The file Study assignment - Triangles_German.pdf located in the project's root contains the task that was completed in this project.
 ## How to Install
 Clone the project using `git clone